All Episodes

 In fact, it's not just Chavez, by the way.

-Chavez is a pr is a big problem.
+Chavez is a big problem.

-Argentina, was it Brazil?
+And Argentina, was it Brazil?

-The leader came up here, he's doing great guns fighting.
+The leader came up here.

-It was Colombia, it was Colombia doing great guns on stopping the uh drug cartels and uh freeing up that country and turning it into a uh a free market economy, comes up here and he gets dissed by the Democrats.
+Doing great guns on stopping the drug cartels and freeing up that country and turning it into a free market economy.

-Just literally literally absurd.
+Just literally, literally absurd.

 John Kerry speaks with some respect and wants some understanding about the re-education camps in Vietnam, which were nothing more than torture chambers until people got their mind right.

-But then, of course, Abu Ghraib and Club Gitmo come along and he has no sensitivity and no understanding has got a These people will run around and meet with these foreign leaders that despise this country.
+But then, of course, Abu Ghraib and Klub Gitmo come along and he has no sensitivity and no understanding.

 They have the guts to go on Fox News.

-Uh they are who they are.
+They are who they are.

-Thank God we got people in in the administration now that are recognizing the threats posed to this country.
+Thank God we got people in the administration now that are recognizing the threats posed to this country.

-Uh didn't happen, but he had to be prepared for it in case a blind sheikh took stand.
+It didn't happen, but he had to be prepared for it in case a blind sheikh took stand.

-So what he did, he started uh examining everything the sheikh had written, and he started comparing it with what was in the Quran, and he's certain that he would find a bunch of things the sheikh had written was saying that were not in the Quran, and he couldn't find them.
+So what he did, he started examining everything the sheikh had written, and he started comparing it with what was in the Quran.

 They're all there.

-There is no moderate versus extreme.
+All this stuff is, there is no moderate versus extreme.

-I mean, these terrorists that they're they're reading it, it's there.
+I mean, these terrorists, they're reading it.

 I don't know, but I'm confident somebody's got a plan somewhere.

-They took nothing seriously, other than their own image and their approval numbers and their legacy.
+They took nothing seriously other than their own image and their approval numbers and their legacy.

 Back in a sec.